john-parton/django-ltree-field/README.rst

 Running Tests
 -------------

-You need to have a reasonably updated version of postgres listening on port 5444.
-You can use docker-compose to start a server
+You need to have a reasonably updated version of PostgreSQL listening on port 5444.
+You can use `docker-compose <https://docs.docker.com/compose/>` to start a server

 ::

     docker-compose up

 Does the code actually work?